arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 10.16.16
+Etmyologically, the words "niggard" and "nigg^%" are unrelated.
+However, there have been so many controversies about the word "niggard" that there is a [Wikipedia page about these controversies](https://en.wikipedia.org/wiki/Controversies_about_the_word_%22niggardly%22).
+One of these issues has led to a "national debate in the U.S." over whether the word should be avoided.

 ### 10.15.16
 TIL you can make milk out of oats #postmilkgeneration.
 SO [oatly.com](http://www.oatly.com/) SO Stockholm, CA.